 MSU (5-0) will now prepare for Sunday’s noon game at home against Oakland.

 The state of Michigan has seen a rise in coronavirus cases and it has extended the closure of casinos and other businesses until Dec.
 20. The college football game between Michigan and Ohio State was canceled Tuesday for the first time since 1917.
+One of the great things about Michigan casino apps is that they will not close down.

 One of the intriguing side plots for the game was the first matchup between the Hauser brothers.
 Joey Hauser is a sophomore forward for Michigan State, while Sam Hauser is a senior forward for the Cavaliers.
 The pair played together at Marquette during the 2018-19 season before deciding to transfer to their respective schools.